Data-type-specific methods§

 Notes

-The normalized RMS emittance along a given transverse dimension \(i\) is calculated according to:
+The geometric emittance along a given transverse dimension \(i\) is calculated according to:

-where \(\gamma\) is the average Lorentz factor, \(x_i\) is the particle position, and \(x'_i \approx p_i / p_\parallel\) is the trace for relativistic particles with longitudinal momentum \(p_\parallel\) and transverse momentum \(p_i \ll p_\parallel\).
+where \(x_i\) is the particle position, and \(x'_i \approx p_i / p_\parallel\) is the trace for relativistic particles with longitudinal momentum \(p_\parallel\) and transverse momentum \(p_i \ll p_\parallel\).
+The angle brackets denote a weighted average over particles.

 Examples: